jfallmann/diffTF_Fork/docs/chapter2.rst

 FOLDER ``TEMP``
 =============================================

 Stores temporary and intermediate files.
+Since they are usually not relevant for the user, they are explained only very briefly here.

 Subfolder ``SortedBAM``
 ------------------------------